-Sony May 9 State of Play Recap: FFVII Remake, MediEvil, and More
+Sony May 9 State of Play Recap: FF7 Remake, MediEvil, and More

-Sony's latest episode of its new broadcast series State of Play aired today and offered a brief look at some upcoming PlayStation 4 games, including the highly anticipated — and long delayed — Final Fantasy VII Remake.
+Sony's latest episode of its new broadcast series State of Play aired today and offered a brief look at some upcoming PlayStation 4 games, including the highly anticipated — and long-delayed — Final Fantasy 7 Remake.

-The episode didn't provide much new information about FFVII Remake, which, unlike the recent Resident Evil 2 remake, actually has "Remake" in the title.
+The episode didn't provide much new information about FF7 Remake, which, unlike the recent Resident Evil 2 remake, actually has "Remake" in the title.
 However, it did present a new trailer for the game, showing off some of the highly realistic CG scenes that blend seamlessly into combat.
-We've got the new FFVII Remake trailer below.
+We've got the new FF7 Remake trailer below.

 More information will be shared about the game in June, presumably at E3.

 The episode's other big highlight, as expected, was the MediEvil remake.
 Sony offered a lengthy look at the game's lush visuals, an overview of the story, and some gameplay, showing Sir Fortesque still has some meat left on those old bones — sort of.